ehratjon/cil_2021/README.md

 - the `models` folder if they represent an ml model
 - the `tools` folder if none of the above apply

 Originally, everything was coded in torch.
-All lightning files ar suffixed with `_l`.
+All lightning files are suffixed with `_l`.
+All lightning files copied from Mike/Jonathan are  suffixed with `_l2`.

 All sources used to write the code can be collected in:
 `SOURCES.md`